openSUSE/news-o-o/_posts/2013-11-19-opensuse-13-1-ready-for-action.markdown

-<blockquote>â€œThe openSUSE community has again done an amazing job.
-There was an incredible final testing- and bug fixing push over community channels the weeks before the release. we at SUSE are proud of being part of such an innovative team of technology enthusiasts.â€</blockquote>
+<blockquote>“The openSUSE community has again done an amazing job.
+There was an incredible final testing- and bug fixing push over community channels the weeks before the release. we at SUSE are proud of being part of such an innovative team of technology enthusiasts.”</blockquote>

-_â€“ said Ralf Flaxa, VP of engineering at SUSE_
+_– said Ralf Flaxa, VP of engineering at SUSE_

 ## Maintenance and life cycle